 Mistake 1: Using the Wrong Measuring Cup

 Dry measuring cups (the nested metal or plastic ones) are for flour, sugar, rice.
-Which means you fill and level.
-Liquid measuring cups (glass or clear plastic with a spout and headspace) are for milk, oil, broth.
+Plus, liquid measuring cups (glass or clear plastic with a spout and headspace) are for milk, oil, broth.
+That's why you fill and level.
 You read at eye level.

 If you measure 12 cups of broth in a dry cup, you'll spill.
 You'll under-measure because you can't fill to the brim.
-That said, you'll make a mess.
-Here's the thing — use the right tool.
+You'll make a mess.
+Use the right tool.
 It takes zero extra time.

 Mistake 2: Confusing Ounces

 Fluid ounces measure volume.
-25 ounces.
-Still, 1 cup of honey weighs 12 ounces.
-So 1 cup of water weighs 8 ounces.
-That said, the conversion "1 cup = 8 ounces" only works for water-thin liquids.
+On the flip side, 1 cup of flour weighs 4.
+The conversion "1 cup = 8 ounces" only works for water-thin liquids.
+1 cup of water weighs 8 ounces.
 Ounces measure weight.
-Worth adding: 1 cup of flour weighs 4.
 They are not the same.
+Because of that, 1 cup of honey weighs 12 ounces.
+25 ounces.
 For everything else, weight differs.

 But quarts and cups?
 Those are volume units.
 12 cups of honey is still 3 quarts of honey.
-But the volume doesn't care about density.
+The volume doesn't care about density.
 The weight does.

 Mistake 3: Assuming Metric Cartons Match Quarts